Child Care Access Means Parents In School (CCAMPIS)

 - If awarded, student parent (or spouse/partner):

-- Must attend a Center for Child Care & Family Resource approved workshop during the semester you receive the financial assistance (this needs to be completed 2 weeks before the end of the semester).
-The eligible workshops can be found on our page https://childcare.utah.edu/family-resources/workshop-info.php .
+- Must attend a Center for Child Care & Family Resource approved workshop during the semester you receive the financial assistance (this needs to be completed 1 month before the last day of class).
+The eligible workshops can be found on our Workshops page.
 Some require advance registration.

 - Must volunteer in your child's Child Care Center.
-The amount of volunteer hours will depend on the subsidy amount awarded (one volunteer hour per every $300 received per semester).
-Volunteer hours should be worked on throughout the semester and completed 2 weeks before the end of the semester
+The amount of volunteer hours will depend on the subsidy amount awarded (one volunteer hour per every $150 received per semester).
+Volunteer hours should be worked on throughout the semester and completed 1 month before the last day of class.

 - Must complete a survey to assess the CCAMPIS program (this is annual and will be sent out every Fall semester)